DCotterill/ntp-hugo/content/recipes/too-easy-hummus.md

 **Nutrient Profile**

-This recipe is a great source of Calcium, Manganese, Copper and a variety of other trace minerals.
+Chickpeas are a good source of phytoestrogen, a plant compound capable of binding to oestrogen receptors.
+By doing so, it can help to reduce some of the symptoms of perimenopause, as oestrogen production goes down.
+This recipe is also a great source of Calcium, Zinc, Manganese, Copper and a variety of other trace minerals.
 You'll also find Vitamins E, K, C and a wide variety of B vitamins as well as a healthy dose of good fats and plenty of fibre.

 Makes: 2 generous bowls